Children’s Feet & Growing Pains

 What Are Growing Pains?

 To understand what growing pains are, it’s important to understand how our bones grow.
-Before our bones mature, they contain specific cartilaginous areas called ‘growth plates’ which our body uses as a construction site to add new bone cells to, and hence grow our bones.
+Before our bones mature, they contain specific cartilaginous areas called ‘growth plates’, which our body uses as a construction site to add new bone cells and grow our bones.
 Being a work in progress, these growth plates aren’t as strong as the rest of the bone, making them more vulnerable when tension is applied to the bone.

 While our bones grow, our muscles do too, lengthening and strengthening, and going through periods of tightness as they lengthen and keep up with the body’s growth.
 As muscles attach to the bones, they pull and place tension on the bone when kids are moving and active - and it’s the growth plates that become irritated and painful as a result.
 This is how growing pains start, and continue until the tension on the bone from growing muscles and tendons is reduced and normalised.